Maintenance of Lead Acid Battery

 Chemical Action of Lead Acid BatteryThe battery cells can be recharged by reversing the direction of discharge current, in the battery.
 This is done by connecting, positive terminal of a DC source with positive terminal of the battery and similarly, negative terminal of the DC source with negative terminal of the battery.

 A rectifier type battery charger of suitable capacity is used as DC source for changing battery.
 Due to charging current (reverse of discharging current) positive plates change to lead peroxide and negative plates change to pure lead.
-As soon as load is connected across the battery terminals, discharge current starts flow through the load and battery starts discharging.
+As soon as load is connected across the battery terminals, discharge current starts to flow through the load and battery starts discharging.
 During discharging process, acidity of the electrolyte solution decreases and lead sulfate deposits on both positive and negative plates.
 In this process of discharge the amount of water in the electrolyte solution increases that is specific gravity of the electrolyte decreases.
 Theoretically, this discharge process continues until the negative and the positive plates contain maximum amount of lead sulfate and at that point both types of plate becomes electrically similar that means there is no potential difference between the electrodes of the cell.
 But practically, no battery cell is allowed to be discharged up to this point.

 The battery cells are allowed to be discharged up to a predetermined minimum cell voltage and specific gravity.
 A fully charged lead acid battery cell has voltage and specific gravity, 2.2 V and 1.250 respectively, and this cell is normally allowed to be discharged till the corresponding values become 1.8 V and 1.1 respectively.

 Maintenance of Lead Acid BatteryIf the cells are over charged, the physical property of lead sulfate gradually changes, and it may become obdurate from which it becomes difficult to convert by charging process.
-Hence, the specific gravity of the electrolyte decreases for which rate of chemical reaction is hampered.
+Hence, the specific gravity of the electrolyte decreases for which the rate of chemical reaction is hampered.

 Sulfated battery cells can easily be recognized by viewing changed color of plates.
 The color of a sulfated plate becomes lighter and its surface becomes harsh and gritty.
 Such cells evolve gas prematurely on charge and show a decreased capacity.
 If the sulphation is allowed for long time, it becomes difficult to rectify the cells.
 To avoid this situation, it is recommended to charge the lead acid battery cells for prolong time at a low rate of charging current.
 There is always a high chance at the terminal connectors of the battery cells to be corroded.
 Corrosion mainly affects at the bolted connection between cells in a row.
 This can easily be avoided if the tightness of each bolt is properly checked and rectified and also each nut bolt connection is covered by a thin layer of petroleum jelly.
 If any of the cells is corroded, it should be replaced immediately.